Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 Cipher AESCBC = Cipher.getInstance("AES/CBC/PKCS5Padding");
 ```

-So we are getting some code afterall huh ?
+So we are getting some code after all huh?
 NOICE !!
 ![](/assets/images/sctf/noice.gif)
-So as we are not doing via dynamic approach, we have to decode all the `d()` calls like this ....
-Don't worry i will do it for ya, just a sec, till then you can grab some coffee 'cause nect part is actually amusingly simple :)
+So as we are not doing via dynamic approach, we have to decode all the `d()` calls like this...
+Don't worry I will do it for ya, just a sec, till then you can grab some coffee 'cause next part is actually amusingly simple :)

 ### De-Obfuscaton and Code Cleaning
 ![](/assets/images/sctf/clean.jpeg)